Teen's Dental Health - Common Questions

 This means that while you may no longer monitor them while they brush and floss and you don’t read them bedtime stories about the importance of going to the dentist, you may need to keep an eye on their lifestyle habits.

-Read on in this blog from Patrick Stuckey, DDS to find answers to some common questions about teen dental health you may be wondering.
+Read on to find answers to some common questions about teen dental health you may be wondering.

 Does My Teen Need to Have Their Wisdom Teeth Removed?